dcloud-ca/voidLuksSetup/README.md

 3. Assumes an EFI/GPT installation
 4. Assumes that the entire installation (boot loader, root, home) are on the same drive
 5. Assumes the installation will occupy the entire drive (the whole drive will be wiped pior to installation)
-6. The installation will use separate partitions (volumes) for swap and /home
+6. The installation will use separate partitions (volumes) for swap and /home, in addition to the root parition (volume)

 There are a number of other smaller assumptions made in various default values populated in the script, but for the most part these are meant to be easily changeable by the user by editing the fields at the start of script file.